sound – body – space

 The most exciting part of the summercourse (Darmstädter Ferienkursen 2018) was presented by the workshop participants. (…) Expectations were high from the outset, with faculty bearing names such as Kubisch or Walshe, but experiences such as those from the young artists Yiran Zhao and Kirstine Lindemann from the composer-performer workshop went beyond even these.’

-Juana Zimmermann, Neue Musik Zeitung, July 2018
+Juana Zimmermann, Neue Musik Zeitung

 Lindemann has lectured at i.a.
 Brunel University (ENG), The Danish National Academy (DK) and the Anton Bruckner Private University (AT).